Thursday, November 7, 2024

 General rules to consider when buying a car

-Now back to cars.
 From the feedback I got in the previous post http://evaaggy-happyme.blogspot.com/2012/01/overated-toyota-nze-and-underrated.html where I compared Nissan B15 and Toyota NZE I made some analysis which will inform the content of this post.
 It is obvious that everyday first time car buyers are coming up and don't know where to start or what to look for in a car they want to buy.
 I therefore felt it necessary to outline three tips that I have learnt with time.
 These tips are mostly applicable to the developing countries where buying a second hand car is the norm rather than the exception.

 1. Most cars in their class are the same, the difference is your taste